 Health care providers who are immunocompromised or pregnant should not prepare or administer talimogene laherparepvec and should not handle injection sites, dressings, or body fluids of treated patients.
 Personal protective equipment (eg, gown or laboratory coat, safety glasses or face shield, and gloves) should be worn during preparation or administration.
 Cover any exposed wounds prior to handling talimogene laherparepvec.
 If accidental exposure occurs through an eye splash or a splash to mucous membranes, flush the area with clean water for at least 15 minutes.
 If exposure to broken skin or a needle stick occurs, clean the affected area thoroughly with soap and water and/or a disinfectant.
-Treat spills with virucidal agent such as sodium hypochlorite 1% and blot using absorbent materials.
-Dispose of all materials that may have come into contact with talimogene laherparepvec in compliance with universal biohazard precautions.
+Clean all surfaces that may have come in contact with talimogene laherparepvec and treat spills with virucidal agents such as sodium hypochlorite 1% or 70% isopropyl alcohol and blot using absorbent materials.
+Dispose of all materials that may have come into contact with talimogene laherparepvec as biohazardous waste.

 Thaw vials at room temperature until talimogene laherparepvec is liquid (~30 minutes); do not thaw at higher temperatures.
 Keep vial in the original carton during thawing.
 Swirly gently; do not shake.
 Administer immediately after thawing or store in the refrigerator for 12 to 48 hours (vial strength dependent; see Storage/Stability for details).
 Do not refreeze after thawing.
 Withdraw the vial contents (using a detachable needle of 18 to 26 gauge) into the syringe (note the total volume).
 Avoid generating aerosols; use a biologic safety cabinet if available.